cloudzombie/phantomhub/docs/REAL_APPLICATION_STATE.md

 ### Phase 1: User-Device Association

 1. **Update Device Model**:
-   - Add `userId` field to Device schema
+   - Add `userId` field to Device model to associate devices with specific users (a device belongs to a user)
-   - Add foreign key constraint to users table
+   - Add foreign key constraint referencing the users table
    - Create migration to update existing devices

 2. **Update Device Controller**:
-   - Modify `getAllDevices` to filter by user ID or role
+   - Modify `getAllDevices` to filter by user ID or role (users see only their own devices)
-   - Update `createDevice` to associate with current user
+   - Update `createDevice` to associate with current user when creating devices
    - Add permissions check for device operations

 3. **Update Frontend Components**: